 War is no place for idealism.
 Martha is not a virgin, nor does she love him; she just offers him a semblance of an imagined world outside Vietnam.
 But like everything else around Cross, she is nothing more than a daydream - perhaps she is part of the nightmare.

 Cross comes to this realization, but he is not moved by it.
 He notes that it is sad - but he has the work of surviving to do; he cannot wallow in self-pity: "He was realistic about it.
 There was that new hardness in his stomach."

 Thus, it is not the soldiers who will change the environment around them, but the environment that changes the soldiers, for they are "trying to fight and survive in the human waste that surrounds them...[and] they are themselves human waste."

-Thus, both Fernando Arrabal and Tim O'Brien present war as an absurd act.
 For Arrabal war is grotesque and meaningless and exists only to perpetuate destruction and annihilation.
 Likewise, O'Brien also writes about the absurdity of war, where humanity itself is continually denied, and where there is no room for life and love - only the will to survive, and the will to kill: "He would shut down the daydreams.
 This was not Mount Sebastian, it was another world where there were no pretty poems or midterm exams, a place where men died because of carelessness or stupidity."

-The photo shows, "For What?" by Frederick Varley, painted ca. 1917-1919.
+The photo shows, "Gassed," by John Singer Sargent, painted in 1919.